KangLin/RabbitRemoteControl/docs/Compile/macOS.md

 #### FreeRDP

-- Use the system-packaged development library
+- Use the brew-packaged development library

       ~$ brew install freerdp